yggdrasil-network/yggdrasil-network.github.io/_posts/2021-06-26-v0-4-prerelease-benchmarks.md

 #### Mobility2

-The `mobility2` test is essentially a variation of the above.
+The `mobility2` test is essentially a much more aggressive variation of the above.
 Nodes periodically move a random (increasing) step size with a 15s delay before testing 200 random paths.
 This test also monitors bandwidth usage.

 ![mobility2_arrival_progress](/assets/images/2021-06-26/mobility2_arrival_progress.svg)
 ![mobility2_traffic_progress](/assets/images/2021-06-26/mobility2_traffic_progress.svg)

-The main feature to note is that, asside from having terrible reliability in this test, `v0.3.16` uses a ridiculous amount of bandwidth when mobility is involved.
+The main feature to note is that, aside from having terrible reliability in this test, `v0.3.16` uses a ridiculous amount of bandwidth when mobility is involved.
 With `v0.4rc3`, the bandwith use drops to at or below around 10KBps, depending on how mobile things are.
 I'm fairly certain that most of this bandwith is still a reaction to mobility events in the network, because (as we're about to see) the bandwith use a pretty low in static networks.

 #### Scalability1